 The Victorian capital is famous for its public art – or, should I call it graffiti – with Blender Lane, Croft Alley, Hosier Lane, ACDC Lane and Union Lane other corners of the city to spy colourful creations.

-Visit Victoria website
+Visit the Visit Melbourne website